7shifts/SideHeaderDecorator/README.md

 This library offers a simple way to add sticky side headers to RecyclerViews.
 Without touching your list adapter, headers will scroll in with the first item in a group, stick to the top of the list, then scroll out with the last item in a group.

 ## Usage
 Using SideHeaderDecorator requires only two steps.
-First, use the HeaderProvider interface to map items to header models.
-Sequential items mapping to the same header model are considered a group.
+First, use the HeaderProvider interface to map items to header data.
+Sequential items mapping to the same header data are considered a group.
 For example, consider a list of names where the headers' data is a name's first initial.

 ```kotlin
 val headerProvider = object : SideHeaderDecorator.HeaderProvider<Char> {